ahabedsoltan/ahabedsoltan.github.io/content/publication/gedon-2023-feature/index.md

 publication: In *UniReps: the First Workshop on Unifying Representations in Neural Models*
 publication_short: In *UniReps*

-abstract: UniReps: the First Workshop on Unifying Representations in Neural Models at NeurIPS, 2023
+abstract: UniReps at NeurIPS, 2023

 url_pdf: 'https://openreview.net/pdf?id=I9dkBah6Z9'